Speeding up low-mass planetary microlensing simulations and modelling: the Caustic Region Of INfluence: Acknowledgments

-I would like to thank Scott Gaudi for helpful discussions and Eamonn Kerins, Nick Rattenbury, Shude Mao and Annie Robin whose work has contributed to the development of \mabuls{}, and finally Brett Andrews for his zoomorphic insight.
+I would like to thank Scott Gaudi for helpful discussions, Radek Poleski for pointing out an oversight, Eamonn Kerins, Nick Rattenbury, Shude Mao and Annie Robin whose work has contributed to the development of \mabuls{}, and finally Brett Andrews for his zoomorphic insight.
+I would also like to thank the anonymous referee for suggestions that improved the clarity of the paper.
 Some of the computational element of this research was achieved using the High Throughput Computing facility of the Faculty of Engineering and Physical Sciences, The University of Manchester.